 Safety Management System

-Basic Safety Policy and Objectives -----
+Basic Safety Policy and Objectives ------

 Hankyu Corporation and Hanshin Electric Railway put the highest priority on ensuring safe operations in our business activities.
 As described below, we have formulated a basic policy on safety and are doing whatever we can to prevent accidents, based on the goal of maintaining zero accidents for which we bear responsibility.

-Transport Safety Organisations Organisation Chart (Hankyu)
+Transport Safety Organisations ----- Organisation Chart (Hankyu)

-Position Role President Ultimate responsibility for ensuring transport safety Chief Safety Manager (Head of Urban Transportation Business) Responsible for overseeing all activities related to ensuring transport safety Chief Train Operations Manager (Deputy Head of Urban Transportation Business) Responsible for managing all aspects of train operations, under the direction of the Chief Safety Manager Manager, Transport Division Assists in train operations under the direction of the Chief Train Operations Manager Chief Crew Training Manager (Hankyu: Deputy Operations Managers of each line; Hanshin: Heads of East and West Rolling Stock Yards) Responsible for ensuring all crew are properly qualified (appropriate qualifications, knowledge and skills), under the direction of the Chief Train Operations Manager Other Safety Managers Individuals in each division responsible for ensuring facilities under their management do not act as an obstacle to transport safety, under the direction of the Chief Safety Manager In the case of Hankyu Cornoration, this role is filled by the Manager or Denuity Manager of the Transport Division based on even higher safety goals.
+Position Role President Ultimate responsibility for ensuring transport safety Chief Safety Manager (Head of Urban Transportation Business) Responsible for overseeing all activities related to ensuring transport safety Chief Train Operations Manager (Deputy Head of Urban Transportation Business) Responsible for managing all aspects of train operations, under the direction of the Chief Safety Manager Manager, Transport Division Assists in train operations under the direction of the Chief Train Operations Manager Chief Crew Training Manager (Hankyu: Deputy Operations Managers of each line; Hanshin: Heads of East and West Rolling Stock Yards) Responsible for ensuring all crew are properly qualified (appropriate qualifications, knowledge and skills), under the direction of the Chief Train Operations Manager Other Safety Managers Individuals in each division responsible for ensuring facilities under their management do not act as an obstacle to transport safety, under the direction of the Chief Safety Manager In the case of Hankyu Corporation, this role is filled by the Manager or Deputy Manager of the Transport Divisio Initiatives to Reinforce the Safety Management System (Using the PDCA Cycle) ------ By applying our safety management system (PDCA cycle) to a range of safety initiatives, we are aiming to create a virtuous cycle of improvement based on even higher safety goals.
 Outline of Safety Management System

 Revisions to the Railway Business Law in October 2006 required railway companies to create new safety management systems dedicated to transport safety.
-Under our new safety management system, we are targeting even higher levels of safety by applying the PDCA cycle, ensuring compliance with all related laws and regulations, conducting operations that place the highest priority on safety, and fostering greater awareness of safety issues among employees from directors down. diagram.
+Under our new safety management system, we are targeting even higher levels of safety by applying the PDCA cycle, ensuring compliance with all related laws and regulations, conducting operations that place the highest priority on safety, and fostering greater awareness of safety issues among employees from directors down.
+From the next page, we explain in more detail points diagram.